- Pages: approx. iv + 271 p.

 Volume two of this series features new perspectives from fields including philology, literary criticism, philosophy, art history, and design.

 Matthew Collins holds a PhD from Harvard University’s Department of Romance Languages and Literatures and an MA from NYU’s Institute of Fine Arts.
-His monograph, The Early Printed Illustrations of Dante’s ‘Commedia’ , is forthcoming with Notre Dame Press.
+His monograph, The Early Printed Illustrations of Dante’s ‘Commedia’, is forthcoming with Notre Dame Press.
 He has taught at Harvard and at Trinity College in Hartford, CT.
 He was a Visiting Fellow at the Scuola Normale Superiore di Pisa and a Lauro De Bosis Postdoctoral Fellow, and he is currently completing his JD at NYU School of Law.

 Luca Marcozzi is Full professor of Italian Literature, Università di Roma Tre.
 He focuses on Dante, Petrarch and Renaissance literature.
 He authored or edited several books, among those Bembo (2017), Dante e la retorica (2017), Dante e il mondo animale (2013), Lessico critico petrarchesco (2016), and the commentary to the Commedia di Dante con figure dipinte (2015).
-He was a Fulbright Distinguished Lecturer at the University of Notre Dame (2013)
+He was a Fulbright Distinguished Lecturer at the University of Notre Dame (2013).

 This volume continues the Reading Dante with Images series, which brings together two great traditions in the critical engagement with Dante’s Commedia: The Lectura Dantis, a canto-by-canto interpretation of the poem that dates back to the fourteenth century, and the artistic interpretation of Dante’s work, which began among the earliest manuscript copies of the poem that generated rich and dynamically evolving iconographies.
 Each of these traditions played key roles in the early and continued diffusion of the text and its interpretation, and they have developed over the centuries in surprising and enlightening ways, mirroring expanding and renewing interest in Dante’s masterpiece on the part of his readers.
 This series is itself one such renewal, bringing an interdisciplinary group of scholars and artists into engagements with the poem and its illustrations’ visual commentaries.
 Volume two of this series features new perspectives from fields including philology, literary criticism, philosophy, art history, and design.

-Karl Fugelso, Gateway: Inferno 3 Across the Centuries
+Gateway: Inferno 3 Across the Centuries

-Giulia M. Cipriani, Inferno 34.
-The Encounter with the Devil
+Inferno 34: The Encounter with the Devil

-Paolo Rigo, Purgatorio 30.
-Farewell and Reunion
+Purgatorio 30: Farewell and Reunion

-Francesca Benedetto, The Comedy and I
+The Comedy and I